 10 points to consider

-1) Does the lay-up site location meet the minimum requirements for layup?
+1) Does the lay-up location meet the minimum requirements for a lay-up?

-2) Is the layup location close to major shipping routes, so the vessel can easily re-enter service?
+2) Is the lay-up location close to major shipping routes, so the vessel can quickly re-enter service

-3) Is your vessel close to a major maritime hub for speedier support and service?
+3) Is your vessel close to a central maritime hub for speedier support and service

-When reactivation time comes, you’ll most likely need assistance.
+When reactivation time comes, you’ll most likely need some assistance.